etmckinley/PassSonar/README.md

 # PassSonar
-Example code to produce PassSonars from event data.
+Example code to produce PassSonars from soccer event data using R.

+The data used for this example comes from [StatsBomb's free event data] (https://github.com/statsbomb/StatsBombR).